- Thanksgiving tends to coincide with an uptick in vet visits, due to dogs being fed unsafe human foods.

 - Foods containing spices

-If your pet gets into something they shouldn’t, seek help right away.
-In the event of an emergency, contact the Pet Poison Helpline or your local vet that offers weekend and after-hours services.
+If your dog gets into something that they shouldn’t eat, seek help right away.
+In the event of an emergency, contact the Pet Poison Helpline or call your local emergency vet that offers weekend and after-hours services.